'That woman from Michigan': Gov. Whitmer stands out in the pandemic. Just ask Trump.

 The tension has eased in recent days.
 Trump said Sunday his administration is "working very well, I think, with" Whitmer as she publicly thanked the federal government for providing her state several hundred ventilators.
 Recent shipments from FEMA also brought in more than 1 million surgical masks and 2 million gloves, among other needed supplies.

-Both Democratic and Republican leaders in the state have praised Whitmer for her ability to make snap decisions amid the crisis, even if they don't agree with each.
+Both Democratic and Republican leaders in the state have praised Whitmer for her ability to make snap decisions amid the crisis, even if they don't agree with each one.

 Michigan House Speaker Lee Chatfield, a Republican, told NBC News that "while I haven't agreed with every order the governor's made over the past several weeks, I think she's been decisive."